microsoft/WindowsAppSDK/specs/AppLifecycle/Instancing/AppLifecycle SingleMulti-Instancing.md

 [Windows.ApplicationModel.AppInstance](https://docs.microsoft.com/en-us/uwp/api/windows.applicationmodel.appinstance)
 class, but with some key differences:

+### AppInstance class

+-   **Platform**: The AppInstance class is focused purely on instance redirection scenarios.
+-   **Reunion**: The AppInstance class includes instance redirection scenarios, and is additionally intended to form the basis of other instance-related functionality in later releases.

 ### List of Instances

 -   **Platform**: GetInstances returns only the instances that the app explicitly registered for